Argylle: Sequels

 In July 2021, it was announced that Argylle was intended to be first of a franchise of at least three films.
-In March 2022, it was confirmed that the first film will be followed by two sequels to complete a film trilogy.
+In March 2022, it was confirmed that the first film would be followed by two sequels to complete a film trilogy.
 In October 2023, Vaughn confirmed plans to develop sequels, while stating that the second film would be a prequel, as "the first Argylle novel", exploring the origins of Argylle becoming a spy; while the third movie would follow additional installments.
 On the film's release, its mid-credits scene, after displaying a younger Argylle (portrayed by Louis Partridge) being recruited by Kingsman, displays a note onscreen stating, "Argylle: Book One – The Movie coming soon".
-In February 2024, Vaughn confirmed that the prequel installment is being developed with Louis Partridge starring as Argylle (as portrayed by Cavill) in his formative years.
+In February 2024, Vaughn confirmed that the prequel film was in development with Louis Partridge starring as Argylle (as portrayed by Cavill) in his formative years.

 Shared universe

 In October 2023, Matthew Vaughn announced his plans to create a larger spy-themed universe through his Marv Studios, with that universe being interconnected and comprising the Kingsman franchise, the Argylle films, and an unnamed third franchise.
 He intended to have the new upcoming films in each series culminate in a crossover in the future.